Newaluigi/Hackathon-1/README.md

 ## 🐔 **ABOUT THE PROJECT**

 48 hours in team to discover and understand 𝗥𝗲𝗮𝗰𝘁, consuming an 𝗔𝗣𝗜 and build a website.
-The topic was Starwars universe.
+The topic was Starwars universe and the consumption of an API with star war's characters.
 Initially the subject was about love encounter, but as we had already did love application for on the previous project we decided to produced about sport encounters, so in starwars the main one is pod racing tournament.
 <br />
 <br />
 It's a front project, there is no back-end, so some random features are fake for the presentation.